Chart Color Schemes

 An assessment of population growth drivers in Seabrook reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, Seabrook's population is estimated at around 4,977 people.
-This reflects an increase of 25 people since the 2021 Census, which reported a population of 4,952 people.
-The change was inferred from AreaSearch's resident population estimate of 4,963 in Jun 2024 and validation of five new addresses since the Census date.
-This results in a density ratio of 3,072 persons per square kilometer, placing Seabrook in the upper quartile relative to national locations assessed by AreaSearch.
+By May 2026, the population of the suburb of Seabrook is estimated at around 4,932, reflecting a decrease of 20 people since the 2021 Census which reported a population of 4,952.
+This estimate by AreaSearch follows examination of the latest ERP data release by the ABS in June 2025 and validation of five new addresses since the Census date.
+The population density is calculated at 3,044 persons per square kilometer, placing Seabrook in the upper quartile relative to national locations assessed by AreaSearch.
 Overseas migration contributed approximately 64.0% of overall population gains during recent periods.
+AreaSearch's projections for Seabrook are based on ABS/Geoscience Australia projections released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections released in 2023 adjusted using weighted aggregation methods for areas not covered by the former data.

 Frequently Asked Questions - Population